Arrival time: Please arrive between 2:00 and 4:00 p.m. on the day the course begins.

 BECOMING SICK DURING THE COURSE: We regret that we do not have the facilities or resources to take care of those who fall ill during the course.
 If necessary, a sick person will be asked to leave the course as soon as possible.

 EMERGENCY CONTACT: On all courses students are asked to provide emergency contact information when they arrive at the course site.
-If you fall ill and are unable to independently return home you should expect to contact the emergency contact person you provided and should so advise them of this possibility prior to the course.
+Please have these coordinates on hand so that the registration process does not slow down upon your arrival.
+If you fall ill and are unable to independently return home you should expect to reach the emergency contact person you provided; you should so advise them of this possibility prior to the course and ensure that they will be available and easy to reach throughout your stay at the Meditation Centre.

 During the course, in an emergency, your family or friends may phone the course organizers at 819-423-1414.